Machine-readable discovery

 Use: POST https://api.reelforger.com/v1/videos/render with full manifest fields.

-1. Choose path (Recipes or Timeline)
+1. Choose render path (Recipes or Timeline API)

-2. Validate payload with POST https://api.reelforger.com/v1/videos/validate
+4. Validate render payload with POST https://api.reelforger.com/v1/videos/validate

-3. Render (POST https://api.reelforger.com/v1/recipes/render or POST https://api.reelforger.com/v1/videos/render)
+5. Render (POST https://api.reelforger.com/v1/recipes/render or POST https://api.reelforger.com/v1/videos/render)

-4. Capture job_id from 202 Accepted
+6. Capture job_id from 202 Accepted

-5. Retrieve output:
+7. Retrieve output:

 • Poll GET https://api.reelforger.com/v1/jobs/{jobId}, or